omsmith/pouchdb/docs/_posts/2014-05-01-secondary-indexes-have-landed-in-pouchdb.md

 In this example, you're getting all those "indexes" for free, each time a document is added to the database.
 It doesn't take up any additional space on disk compared to UUIDs, and you neither have to wait for a view to get built up, nor do you have to understand the map/reduce API at all.

 Of course, this system starts to get shaky when you need to search by a variety of criteria: e.g. albums sortedy by year, artists sorted by age, etc. But for a lot of simple apps, you should be able to get by without using the `query()` API at all.

+{% include alert_start.html variant="info"%}

+<strong>Performance tip</strong>: if you're just using the randomly-generated doc `_id`s, then you're not only missing out on an opportunity to get a free index &ndash; you're also incurring the overhead of a building an index you're never going to use!

+{% include alert_end.html %}

 For the nerds: implementation details
 -------